icgrp/ese532_handouts/_sources/hw6/homework_submission.md

         Vivado HLS).
 Vivado is part of the Vitis installation.

-    1. Report how many resources and utilization percentage of each type (BlockRAM, DSP unit, flip-flop, and LUT) the implementation (1-q) consumes.
+    1. Report how many resources and utilization percentage of each type (BlockRAM, DSP unit, flip-flop, and LUT) the implementation (1-(m)) consumes.
 You can find this information in the ***Implementation*** tab on the left hand side.
 Click ***Report Utilization*** under ***Open Implemented Design***.
     Launch Vivado using the following commands and open the project you saved/moved from the location `binary_container_1.build/link/vivado/vpl/prj/prj.xpr`.
 (4 lines)
-        - In terminal, make sure you correctly sourced the settings, and open Vitis HLS, with:
+        - In terminal, make sure you correctly sourced the settings, and open Vivado, with:
             ```
             vivado
             ```